eclipse-archived/ceylon-lang.org/documentation/1.0/tour/language-module.md

 ## Numeric literals

-There are only two kinds of numeric literals: literals for `Integers`, and literals for `Floats`:
+In their simplest form the literals for `Integer`s, and literals for `Float`s look as you might expect from other languages:

     Integer one = 1;
     Float oneHundredth = 0.01;
     Float oneMillion = 1.0E+6;

+However they can be a bit more sophistocated.
 The digits of a numeric literal may be grouped using underscores.
 If the digits are grouped, then groups must contain exactly three digits.

     Integer twoMillionAndOne = 2_000_001;